The Long Bright

 Duration: one hour

 Premiere: April 26, 2004, Hila Plitmann, soprano solo, The Temple University Music Prep Children’s Choir (directed by Holly Phares), Orchestra 2001, James Freeman, conductor, Perelman Hall, The Kimmel Center for the Performing Arts, Philadelphia, presented by David Wolman and Michael Lillys.
-Upcoming performance on March 11, 2010, Royce Hall, Los Angeles: www.longbright.org
+Subsequent performances include March 11, 2010, Royce Hall, Los Angeles with Hila Plitmann, soloist: www.longbright.org.
+Performance at Hill Hall, UNC, Chapel Hill in conjunction with area cancer centers and Women’s Voices on May 16, 2014.
+An arrangement of the work was performed by the Philmore Ensemble in benefit concerts for Unite for HER to raise money for integrative breast cancer therapies in May, 2010.
+Performances of this work have raised a substantial amount of money for cancer research.

 Commissioned by: David Wolman with support from the Richard T. and Martha B. Baker Foundation in memory of Anni Baker